cdklabs/cdk-amazonmq/CONTRIBUTING.md

 ### Step 3: Setup

-`cdk-appflow` provides both a local or DevContainer Option for development.

 #### Option 1: Local

-The following tools need to be installed on your system prior to building `cdk-appflow` locally:
+The following tools need to be installed on your system prior to building `cdk-amazonmq` locally:

 - [Node.js >= 14.15.0](https://nodejs.org/download/release/latest-v14.x/)
   - We recommend using a version in [Active LTS](https://nodejs.org/en/about/releases/)